elastic/elasticsearch-servicewrapper/README.md

 Simply place the `service` directory under the elasticsearch `bin` directory and edit the `elasticsearch.conf` file to point to the correct elasticsearch home path.

-ElasticSearch can be run as a service using the `elasticsearch` script located under `bin/service` location.
+Elasticsearch can be run as a service using the `elasticsearch` script located under `bin/service` location.
 The script accepts a single parameter with the following values:

 <table>
 	<tr>